Glenelohim/zunix/README.md

 # zunix
-the implement of unix shell command
+An implement of unix shell commands.

+Try to customize your own commands :)